For a moment, I’m going to be an astrologer, and tell you about composite charts, why they’re important, and what to look for when you read one.

 The next most important thing to look for is the location of Saturn.
 Saturn’s determined work ethic energy can keep a relationship together forever, even when everything else looks bleak.
 It can, sadly, keep people together when they are absolutely miserable.
 It represents what each person owes the other, and this could either be considered their karmic debt (which I happen to think you can see in the entire chart, not just Saturn or the Nodes) or their duty to one another in this lifetime.
 Saturn also represents how the two will work together (or not) to keep the relationship going.
 So Saturn’s location and aspects are very important as a window into the longevity and strength of the relationship.

-So, to summarise: Sun, ascendent, Venus, Mars, Moon, Saturn.
+So, to summarize: Sun, Ascendent, Venus, Mars, Moon, Saturn.
 Those are your basics to look for.
 After that, the key to understanding composites is to think theoretically.
 Do not think literally.
-You cannot see each person in the marriage in a composite.
+You cannot see the two individuals who make up a marriage in a composite.
 If you think like that, you’ll never get this.

 Does a composite represent what happens when you lose your individuality and are subsumed by the needs of the relationship?
 Yes.
 I’m sorry to break this to you, but most relationships of maturity and depth will require you to make a fair amount of self-sacrifice (this is the theory behind why Saturn is exalted in Libra, because relationships are our ultimate teacher).
 The goal is for you to become more than you were, so that doesn’t seem like a bad trade.
 If you ever feel like you are becoming someone you don’t want to be, for god’s sake, get out.
 Life is way too short to put up with that nonsense.
 There are far too many starfish in the sea to live with the wrong person forever and ever.